Fragile X Syndrome Testing & Diagnosis

 CPT and ICD-10 Codes for Fragile X Testing

-- Testing of male for genetic disease carrier status: Z31.440
+- Z31.440 — Encounter of male for testing for genetic disease carrier status for procreative management

 Other Tests for Children with Developmental Delay

-Physicians and other providers ordering Fragile X testing often arrange for other genetic testing to provide more information on a child’s condition.
-Depending on the child’s presenting features or symptoms, this might include chromosome analysis, chromosome microarray (CGH), FISH testing (for other single gene conditions such as Velo-cardio-facial syndrome), and metabolic/ biochemical tests.
-Other types of medical evaluations might be recommended as well, including magnetic resonance imaging (MRI), electroencephalography (EEG), computer tomography (CT scan), or X-rays.
+Physicians and other providers ordering Fragile X testing often arrange for additional genetic testing to provide more information on a child’s condition.
+Depending on the child’s presenting features or symptoms, this might include chromosome analysis; CMA (chromosomal microarray analysis), also known as CGH (comparative genomic hybridization); FISH (fluorescence in situ hybridization) testing for other single gene conditions such as VCFS (velocardiofacial syndrome), and metabolic/biochemical tests.
+Other types of medical evaluations might be recommended as well, including an MRI, EEG (a test that measures brain waves), CT scan, or X-ray.

 Chromosomal Microarray Analysis and the DNA Test for Fragile X